All life on Earth is built from four different types of molecules. These four types of molecules are often referred to as the molecules of life.

 The next of the four molecules of life are carbohydrates.
 Carbohydrates are an important source of energy.
 They also provide structural support for cells and help with communication between cells.

 A single sugar molecule is known as a monosaccharide.
-Two sugar molecules bonded together is a disaccharide and many sugar molecules makes a polysaccharide.
+Two sugar molecules bonded together is a disaccharide and many sugar molecules make a polysaccharide.
 The three different types of carbohydrates are all important for different reasons.

 Many organisms have what is known as a cell wall that surrounds their cell.
 The cell walls of plants and fungi are made from carbohydrates.
 Cell walls provide important protection for the cells of plants and fungi.